This post may contain affiliate links. Please see my disclosure policy for details.

 Along the way, you’ll notice that on top of the two chains there are woven wooden panels that allow you to cross over the bridge.

-There are lots of pretty and colourful prayer flags at either side that just add to the beauty of the area as well.
+There are lots of pretty and colourful prayer flags on either side that just add to the beauty of the area as well.

 The Tawang Chu River is underneath and, depending on what season you visit, it will be flowing quite heavily.